wp-plugins/rdp-wiki-press-embed/readme.txt

 == Changelog ==

+= 2.4.2 =
+* REFACTOR: fixed shortcode popup form showing at the bottom of the settings page
+* REFACTOR: modified code to show full image inside light box when clicking on an image, with "Lightbox" selected on the settings page

 = 2.4.1 =
 * REFACTOR: modified code to try to convert relative image URLs to absolute URLs